John Cheke: Origins and earlier career

 John's father, Peter Cheke of Cambridge (the son of Robert Cheke of Mottistone), was Esquire Bedell of the University of Cambridge from 1509 until his death in 1529.
 John's mother was Agnes Duffield, daughter of Andrew Duffield of Cambridge: John was born in that city in 1514, and had five sisters, Ann, Alice, Elizabeth, Magdalen, and Mary.
 His grammatical education was begun by John Morgan, M.A.
 He was educated at St John's College, where he proceeded to receive a B.A. in 1529, and obtained a Fellowship.
 He commenced with an M.A. in 1533.
 His tutor was George Day, who became an opponent of the Edwardian Reformation.

 At university, Cheke, and his friend, Thomas Smith (a student of Civil Law at Queens' College), were thought so outstanding that each was granted an exhibition by King Henry to support them in their studies.
 Both were largely impressed by the classical learning of John Redman, who had studied in Paris, and sought to emulate him.
 Both Queens' College (where the influence of Erasmus remained) and St John's fostered Reformist principles which Cheke and Smith embraced.

-During the early 1530s Cheke and Smith studied together privately to restore proper definition to the pronunciation of ancient Greek diphthongs, which by custom had become obscured.
-The language itself, its cadences and inflexions of meaning, thereby gained new life and the works of the ancient scholars and orators were freshly received and understood.
+During the early 1530s Cheke and Smith studied together privately to import English phonological conventions onto ancient Greek letters.
+The language itself, its cadences and inflexions of meaning, thereby gained new life in the English-speaking world and the works of the ancient scholars and orators were made more familiar to English speakers.
 Smith, giving Greek lectures from 1533, around 1535 began to make public trial of these effects, and soon gained a following.
 Smith's student John Poynet, succeeding his tutor, maintained the new pronunciation in his lectures: both Cheke and Smith began to coach students in their method, and the Plutus of Aristophanes was acted at St. John's in the new manner.
 After Poynet as Greek Reader came Roger Ascham, Cheke's student, who read Isocrates, at first disputing but afterwards coming round fully to the innovations, which also won the approval of John Redman.